sshaw/itunes_store_transporter_web/README.md

 ## Configuration

 In this section `ROOT` refers to the directory containing the website.

-All configuration options are set in `ROOT/config/itmsweb.yml`.
+Configuration options can be set in `ROOT/config/itmsweb.yml` or via environment variables.
+Environment variables have precedence over values in the config file.

+The environment variable examples assume an `sh`-like shell on GNU/Linux.

 ### Database

+#### Config File

 Database configuration is contained within the `database` section of the configuration file (`ROOT/config/itmsweb.yml`).
 It is used by the web server *and* the worker.

-By default it will contain the information provided to the setup script.
+By default it will contain the information provided to the install script.
 Here's an example:

     # itmsweb.yml